AngleProtocol/angle-docs/app-guides/ha-positions.md

 3. Now, you can choose your position size or leverage.
 This is the amount of underlying tokens you will be exposed to.
 NB: leverage in Angle is computed as $$\frac{\texttt{margin + position size}}{\texttt{margin}}$$
 4. The collateral/stablecoin exchange rate and transaction fees are displayed.
 Note that the net initial margin of your position will be your initial margin input minus fees.
 5. Clicking the `Open position` button will prompt you to confirm the transaction.
 The margin will be sent to the protocol and the leveraged position will be opened.
-6. While it is opened, your position will automatically accrue ANGLE staking rewards.
+6. While it is opened, your position will automatically accrue ANGLE rewards.

 {% hint style="info" %}
-If this is the first time opening a position on this collateral/stablecoin pair, you will need to approve your tokens first.
-If you have already approved a collateral for a stablecoin to issue agTokens or to deposit collateral, you will need to approve it again when opening a perpetual
+If this is the first time opening a position on this collateral/stablecoin pair, you will need to approve your tokens with a transaction or a signature first.
 {% endhint %}

 {% hint style="warning" %}